The Kaffraria Germans

 The Kaffraria Germans are actually members of three very different groups that settled in Kaffraria in the 19th Century:

-Britain declared war on Russia in 1854 following Russian incrusions into the Crimean - an area that had been held by the Ottoman empire until then.
-A German mercenary army was put together, but by the time it had arrived in Britain, the war was already over.
-The mercenaries were offered an opportunity of settling in South Africa, which about 2500 of them accepted.
+Britain declared war on Russia in 1854 following Russian incursions into Crimea - an area that had been held by the Ottoman empire until then.
+A German mercenary legion was established at Queen Victoria's request, but by the time the soldiers had arrived in Britain, the war was already over.
+The mercenaries were offered the option of settling in South Africa, which about 2500 of them accepted.

 The soldiers were settled in Kaffraria, a new colony on the eastern fringes of the Cape colony that had seen very little development until then.
 In Kaffraria the legionaires established villages - unfortunately the military and strategic considerations outweighed the economic ones, with the villages ending up in remote and waterless locations.
-On top of this very few of the soldiers were married (some had picked themselves wives in England, while Irish girls were 'imported' for others).
-The soldiers therfore did not make good settlers and the settlement of the area was not successful.
-Most mercenaries left for other areas of South Africa or were reemployed by the British when soldiers were required to quash the Sepoy rebellion in India a few years later.
+In addition, very few of the soldiers were married (some had picked themselves wives in England, while Irish girls were 'imported' for others).
+The soldiers generally did not make good settlers and the settlement scheme had limited success.
+Most mercenaries left for other areas of South Africa or were re-drafted by the British when soldiers were required for the Sepoy rebellion in India a few years later.

 Visit the following link for more information on the soldiers of the German legion that settled in Kaffraria and read about the contributions the soldiers made to the development of the area.